Akarsh-Kapoor/sql-data-warehouse-and-visualization-project/README.md

 │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models
 │   ├── analysis/                       # Script for exploratory data analysis
-│
+│   ├── reports/                        # Scripts for consolidated reports on customer and product key insights │
 ├── tests/                              # Test scripts and quality files │